-Before starting to use the Savision iQ REST API, you need to configure a special Source of type "Open API" in Savision iQ.
-Use the following procedure to configure the Source.
+Before starting to use the Savision iQ REST API, you need to configure an Open API source in Savision iQ.
+Use the following procedure to configure the source.

 - 1. Connect to Savision iQ using a browser. - 2.
 From the main menu, select Settings.
 The Integrations page displays. - 3.
 Click the Add button at the bottom of the page. - 4.
-Select Open API. - 5.
-In the Roles section, add the newly created Integration to any User Roles of your choice.
+Select Savision API. - 5.
+Enter the following information and click Save: